Jobs to Boost Your Career Prospects Back Home

 Working in a school or educational environment overseas is a terrific way to help your application stand out, both because it will show that you have experience of a variety of situations as well as your commitment to this type of career.
 Teaching positions in the UK can often be over subscribed and it can be hard to highlight your individuality, so even a short contract in a training college overseas can prove that you’re right for the job.Voluntary Work

 All types of voluntary work are a good thing to have on your CV.
 This is especially true if you are finding it very difficult to get work in the UK as it shows a really positive attitude and a sense of ‘making your own luck’ which is very appealing to prospective employers.
-The added benefit of doing some voluntary work abroad is the possibility of meeting different people that may either help you find work back in the UK, have a network of contacts that you can tap into or who may help you think of a totally different type of work when you return to the UK.Business energy with a difference
+The added benefit of doing some voluntary work abroad is the possibility of meeting different people that may either help you find work back in the UK, have a network of contacts that you can tap into or who may help you think of a totally different type of work when you return to the UK.Business Energy With a Difference from Purely Energy

 - Boost Your Chance of Getting Well Paid Work Abroad